-Performing a comedy skit is a great way to generate a room full of laughter for members of the cast and audience alike.
-Whether performed in a nursing home, a senior center, or a family living room at a party, these skits are sure to garner more than a few laughs.
+When seniors perform funny skits, it's a great way to generate a room full of laughter for members of the cast and audience alike.
+Whether performed in a nursing home, a senior center, or a family living room at a party, these funny senior skits are sure to garner more than a few laughs.

 Here are two original skits that can be performed by seniors or for them.
 Since the first is a radio show, actors can use scripts and memorization is not required.
 The second skit is a little more complex.
 Use a boom box or sound system to play appropriate music as required.